aragon/osx/packages/contracts/docs/developer-portal/04-framework-lifecycle/02-semver.md

 ## Semantic Versioning

-We use the semver notation to version the OSx Protocol smart conctract and to classify changes into MAJOR, MINOR, or PATCH.
+We use the semver notation to version the OSx Protocol smart contract and to classify changes into MAJOR, MINOR, or PATCH.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >